Wendy Sloboda

-Wendy Sloboda is a Canadian fossil hunter from Warner, Alberta.
+Wendy J. Sloboda (born 1968) is a Canadian fossil hunter from Warner, Alberta.
 She has made fossil discoveries of dinosaurs and other extinct animals on several continents, with finds in Canada, Argentina, Mongolia, France, and Greenland.

 She is commemorated in name of the horned dinosaur Wendiceratops, remains of which she discovered in 2010, as well as the fossil footprint Barrosopus slobodai which she discovered in 2003.